Don Perkins (running back, born 1917)

-Donald E. Perkins (September 18, 1917 – September 15, 1998) was a professional American football player who played running back for four seasons for the Green Bay Packers and Chicago Bears.
+Donald E. Perkins (September 18, 1917 – September 15, 1998) was an American professional football player who was a running back for four seasons for the Green Bay Packers and Chicago Bears.

 Following his retirement from the NFL, Perkins settled in Waukegan, Illinois with his wife, Doris.
 The two raised five kids and later relocated southern Missouri after retirement, where Doris and some of their children still live.